kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 Schoondijke is situated in the charming and appealing region of Zeeuws-Vlaanderen, a prosperous Zeeland village surrounded by vast fields.
 The parish was extremely large.
 It had been without a minister for quite some time and there was much pastoral work to be done.
 The spiritual life of the local Reformed Church was in a sorry state.
 In this fertile land, it lay like a spiritual wasteland.
 Kees therefore threw himself into pastoral work in his own congregation and into evangelism.
 Preaching came naturally to him, even then.
 Kees lived life at a fast pace and never dawdled.
 He produced serious work, but did it quickly.
 This was partly because he didn't get in his own way - he served the Lord's cause and had a very keen sense of what the Lord required of him at any given moment.
 And then he would do it.

-%% Zeeuws-Vlaanderen - should I translate this to Zeelandic Flanders ? %%

 That's why in Schoondijke he was rarely at home, rushing along the long and sometimes difficult roads on his bicycle.
 As a faithful pastor, he spoke with many and achieved much, forming bonds that would endure.
 The people there grew to love him, and this lasted for many years.
 Later, when scarcity became severe in Amsterdam during the cruel war, the people of Schoondijke worried about his family and readily offered help.
 For they still couldn't forget him, even then.

 Kees had a gift of engaging with people of differing viewpoints, a talent that God had strengthened by repeatedly throwing him into diverse life situations.
 This proved invaluable in his evangelism, and he used this talent to the full.

 So time flew by.
 The congregation thrived and his family grew - his wife bore two sons during this period.
 The busy life of a preacher never stopped him from devoting himself to his family with deep interest and great love.

 It was inevitable that his time at his first congregation would be fairly brief.
 When he received simultaneous offers from both Hoofddorp and Eindhoven, he felt drawn to accept the latter.
 This wasn't surprising - as an active fighter he was attracted by Eindhoven with its dynamic life, bustling activity and its uniquely diverse, growing population.[^eindhoven]

-%% The above paragraph seems quite different by translation %%

 [^eindhoven]: Eindhoven was growing rapidly in the early 20th century due to the presence of large industries such as Philips